Seek some fitness inspiration from Ranbir Kapoor. (Photo: File/Kuldeep Shashi/Facebook; designed by Gargi Singh)

-In the post, which was shared by fitness trainer Kuldeep Shashi on the actor's birthday, Kapoor can be seen balancing on the head with the support of his hands.
+In the post, which was shared by fitness trainer Kuldeep Shashi on the actor's birthday, Kapoor can be seen balancing on the head with the support of is arms.

-The inverted position, where the head is towards the ground and the feet are up is considered to be one of the main postures in Hatha Yoga, which is also referred to as the king of asanas.
-This is because of the numerous benefits it has on the body as well as the mind.
-Even though the handstand is a challenging pose, it is very popular among yoga aficionados.
+The inverted position, where the head is on the ground and the feet are up, or handstand is considered to be one of the main postures in Hatha Yoga which is also referred to as the king of asanas.
+This is because of its numerous benefits it has on the body as well as on the mind.
+Even though handstand is a challenging pose, it is very popular among yoga aficionados.

-Whether you already practice the posture or are planning to learn it, you should know the following important facts about the posture in order to get most out of it, and to practice it safely.
+Whether you already practice the posture or are planning to learn it, you should know the following important facts about Sirsana in order to get most out of it, and to practice it safely.

 Why should you consider this inverted posture?

 When the practitioner comes into headstand position, not only the body inverts, the blood pressure also changes, especially in the head, neck, shoulders, veins, arteries, lungs as well as legs.
 This change in blood pressure forces the body to react in order to maintain balance in the different body systems.
 The muscles and tissues of upper extremities are also stressed, and therefore, activated.
 However, due to the body's ability to keep the internal systems in check, a change in pressure is not harmful as long as the posture is done under expert guidance.

 It is said that due to the reversal of blood pressure from feet to the head such that blood in the legs reduce to almost zero, many physiological benefits can be experienced.

 Here are benefits of the inverted exercise